Play Dough, Umbrellas, Light Boxes, and Early Learning Frameworks

 Early learning programs are holistic, responsive, and developmentally appropriate.
 They focus on the healthy development of the whole child – social, emotional, physical, intellectual, and spiritual development.

-Children, family members, and early childhood educators collaborate in enriching children’s learning and growth.
+Children, family members, and early childhood educators collaborate to enrich children’s learning and growth.

 Children and Their Learning Experiences Children engage in open-ended exploration with increasing independence, acknowledge their expanding abilities, and communicate their understandings of the world with confidence and creativity.